Everybody knows that you can’t track “dark social” with marketing attribution, specifically software-based attribution, right? Right??

 You have the ingredients.
 Now, it’s time to bake your cake.

-The first thing you need to do is to make sure that Oktopost and Marketo Engage are integrated, and you’re leveraging the custom activity feature.
-This link will get you all of the information you need to make sure that is all set up properly.
+The first thing you need to do is make sure that Oktopost and Marketo Engage are integrated and that you’re leveraging the custom activity feature.
+This link will give you all the information you need to ensure it is set up properly.

 Next up is to make sure that Marketo Engage and Marketo Measure are integrated.
 That should take you about 10 minutes to complete.
 Here is a handy link to those instructions.